bugraj/MERN_Chat_APP/README.md

 # MERN_Chat_APP
-This is a full stack mern chat application
+This is a mern chat application